Vignesh160803/Vignesh160803/README.md

 # 💫 About Me:
-### As a seventh-semester Computer Science Engineering undergraduate, I've explored a range of technologies.
-On the frontend, I specialize in ReactJS and NextJS, complemented by TailwindCSS for responsive design.
+### Final year Computer Science Engineering Student.
+Proficientin ReactJS, TailwindCSS, NodeJS, Firebase, Python, C++.
-### For backend development, I'm proficient in NodeJS and Firebase.
-I'm skilled in Java, Python, C++, and C. With a passion for machine learning and deep learning, I fine-tune models and experiment with machine learning algorithms.
+### With a passion for machine learning and deep learning, I fine-tune models, optimizing them for memory-constrained devices.
 ### I'm eager to collaborate and innovate in AI.
 Let's connect and build something awesome together!
 ---

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
-🔭 I'm currently working on CCTV morph detection<br>👯 I’m looking to collaborate on ML/DL projects<br>🤝 I’m looking for help on building an application that tracks memory<br>      leaks<br>🌱 I’m currently learning ThreeJS and AR/VR.<br>💬 Ask me about Data Science, AI/ML, Neural Networks.<br>⚡ Oh and that's not it, I play a ton of games.
+🔭 GenAI Full Stack Engineering Intern @iamneo<br>👯 Ask me about WebDev, AI<br>🤝 My hobbies are travelling, watching TV,<br>  sports especially cricket and football<br>🌱 Automobile and AI enthusiast.<br>💬 Personal Email:vgram2003@gmail.com .<br>⚡ Oh and that's not it, I play a ton of games.

 ## 🌐 Socials: